haunt98/qmk_keymaps/README.md

 Enter bootloader in many ways:

-- Bootmagic reset: Unplug cable, then hold key in row 0 col 0 and plug cable.
+- Unplug cable, then hold key in top corner-most position (row 0, col 0) and plug cable.
+Can be different position for different keyboard.
 - Keycode: Press `QK_BOOT`.
 - Physical reset button: Read manual of your PCB, likely will have a reset button